Updated: Mar 2

-Play dough is a firm favourite in our house and, as well as making big batches for my monthly invitations, I also have a little Bean putting in her own requests.
+Play dough is a firm favourite in our house and, as well as making big batches for my monthly collections, I also have a little Bean putting in her own requests.
 I've experimented with a number of recipes over the years, but this quick, no cook recipe is the best (in my opinion).

 Why does my child need to play with play dough?

 Working with play dough (in fact, any dough) is great for strengthening muscle tone in little hands.
 All that squishing and squashing helps to develop the muscles, preparing them for mastering other skills such as using scissors, fastening buttons, holding a pencil etc.